-- OR send a request through Express Scripts' website by selecting "Forms" or "Forms & Cards" from the "Benefits" menu, print and mail-order form and follow the mailing instructions - OR call Express Scripts' Member Services at 855-889-77058 and they will contact your doctor for you
+- Contact your their doctor and ask them to e-prescribe a 90-day prescription directly to Express Scriptsthe PBM - Print and complete the Home Delivery Order Form OR send a request through Express Scripts the PBM' website by selecting "Forms" or "Forms & Cards" from the "Benefits" menu, print and mail-order form and follow the mailing instructions - OR call Contact Express Scriptsthe PBM 'Member Services at 855-889-77058 and they will contact youther doctor for you.

 Transfer retail prescriptions to home delivery by clicking "Add to Cart" for eligible prescriptions and check out.
-You can also refill and renew prescriptions.
-Express Scripts will contact your doctor and take care of the rest.
+YouParticipants can also refill and renew prescriptions.
+Express ScriptsThe PBM will contact Youther doctor and take care of the rest.

-You may check the status and shipping of your prescriptions online or with Express Scripts' mobile app.
-Please allow 5 to 7 days from the time Express Scripts receives your prescription until it arrives at your door.
-Please keep in mind, longer delivery times may be due to additional correspondence needed with prescribers, medication availability and/or delivery times from the shipping vendor.
+YouParticipants may check the status and shipping of youtheir prescriptions online or with Express Scriptsthe PBM' mobile app.
+Please allow 5 to 7 days from the time Express Scriptsthe PBM receives youther prescription until it arrives at youther door.
+Please keep in mind, longer delivery times may be due to additional correspondence needed with prescribers, medication availability and/or delivery times from the shipping yendor.